JOIN THE 'FRIENDS WITH BENEFITS' COMMUNITY →

 That means plates that aren’t paper, real utensils, and wine glasses made out of, well, glass.

-Even if most of your meals come out of a plastic container, you’ll never regret owning a good knife, a cutting boardmixing bowls, and a large skillet
+Even if most of your meals come out of a plastic container, you’ll never regret owning a good set of knives, cutting board, mixing bowls, and a large cast iron skillet.

-Do not sleep on Target’s kitchenware selection, or head to your local Home Goods store to kit out your kitchen for even less.
+Do not sleep on Target’s kitchenware selection, where you can find affordable, stylish offerings.
+You can also head to your local Home Goods store to kit out your kitchen for even less.

 Bonus: Once you own this stuff, it’s far more likely that you’ll start putting it to good use more often.